pedaret973/player-gpt/README.md

   3.let the ai play

-to stop the ai hold v and b
+- to stop the ai hold v and b

-notes:
+- notes

 I WILL NOT BE RESPONSIBLE FOR ANYTHING YOU DO WITH THE BOT.